Updated February 2021

 Hidden Veggie Teriyaki Meatballs – Kid Friendly Dinner Ideas

-These teriyaki meatballs are one of my favorite kid friendly dinner ideas – kids love the meat balls and sweet flavor of the pineapple sauce, while you can enjoy the fact that the meatballs are packed with veggies.
-Customize them to fit your families needs and wants – you can use zucchini or shredded carrot in place of the yellow squash.
-Instead of turkey, try ground chicken, pork, or beef in place.
-The shredded vegetables help keep the meatballs super moist, so they are more forgiving to overcooking and lower fat meats.
+These teriyaki meatballs are one of my favorite kid-friendly dinner ideas.
+The kids love the meatballs and the sweet flavor of the pineapple sauce, while you can enjoy the fact that the meatballs are packed with veggies.
+Customize them to fit your family’s needs and wants.
+You can use zucchini or shredded carrot in place of the yellow squash.
+Instead of turkey, try using ground chicken, pork, or beef.
+The shredded vegetables help keep the meatballs super moist, so they are more forgiving to overcooking than lower-fat meats.

 Hidden Veggie Teriyaki Meatballs - Kid Friendly Dinner Ideas